vikcon/foundationpress/README.md

 6. Paste from MS Word giving issues.<br>

-<b>Things suggested but pending </b>
+<b>Things suggested but pending </b> <br>
-1. Creating various div ids as per position so that styles can be added from editing style.css<br>
+1. Creating various div ids as per position so that styles can be added from editing style.css <br>
-2. Adding foundation templates as page templates (WORK in progress)
+2. Adding foundation templates as page templates (WORK in progress) <br>